jethro-swan/SLATE/README.md

     - password (entered in a text box)
     - PIN (entered in a text box)

-This screen can be reach either when already logged in or via a _password reset_ received by email.
+This screen can be reached either when already logged in or via a _password reset_ received by email.

 #### Community stewards